RichDom2185/glam-mailer/src/assets/md-sample.md

 - This is some "quoted text" &rarr; notice that they have become "smart quotes", just like in a normal email/office document!
 - Also, look what happens when I type in a _double-hyphen_ -- it automatically becomes a _dash_!
+- And when I type three dots, it becomes an ellipsis...

 ### Syntax Highlighting for Code